-The U.S. Bureau of Labor Statistics (BLS) predicted jobs for nonfarm animal caretakers such as kennel assistants to increase at a rate of 15%, which is faster than the average of all occupations, during the years 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted jobs for nonfarm animal caretakers such as kennel assistants to increase much faster than the average of all occupations, during the years 2018-2028 (www.bls.gov).
 Part of the reason for the expected growth is the high level of turnover for these jobs and a growing pet population.
-In 2013, the BLS noted an average hourly wage of $10.82 for nonfarm animal caretakers, or $22,510 per year.
+In 2018, the BLS noted a mean average hourly wage of $12.45 for nonfarm animal caretakers, or $25,890 per year.

 Duties of a Kennel Assistant

 In addition to caring for dogs and cats, kennel assistants may also find themselves in contact with other pets, such as birds and rodents.
 General duties include keeping cages clean and sanitized; walking, feeding and picking up after the animals; and reporting on the animal's condition to its owner, a veterinarian or rescue workers.
 Many kennel assistants are put in charge of the bathing, nail trimming and grooming of animals as well.
 Kennel assistants may also be expected to help with other duties, such as selling pet supplies.